The december dip is coming – but stop prospecting at your peril

 When fewer leads are coming in, you need to focus on the ones most likely to convert.
 Lead scoring lets you assign value to prospects according to how far they have moved from expressing initial interest to revealing purchase intent.

-Create content that will nudge buyers
+Create great content for your buyers

 Spread the joy with referrals